Oil prices steady after overnight tumble on dollar strength, China concerns

-SINGAPORE (Reuters) - Oil prices steadied in early Asian trade on Tuesday after sharp falls the session before to the lowest in about three weeks as a stronger U.S. dollar and a drop in Chinese refining runs hit the market.
+SINGAPORE (Reuters) - Oil prices steadied on Tuesday after sharp falls the session before to the lowest in about three weeks as a stronger U.S. dollar and a drop in Chinese refining runs hit the market.

-Global benchmark Brent crude futures LCOc1 were up 13 cents, or 0.3 percent, at $50.86 at 0325 GMT.
-That was just above their 100-day moving average, briefly breached in the previous session.
+Global benchmark Brent crude futures LCOc1 were up 3 cents, or 0.1 percent, at $50.76 at 0551 GMT.
+That was just above the contract's 100-day moving average, briefly breached in the previous session.

 Oil prices tumbled more than 2.5 percent on Monday in volatile trade as the dollar strength and the demand concerns in China, the world's second-largest oil user, weighed on sentiment.
 A stronger dollar tends to limit the demand for oil for buyers paying in other currencies.
 Both Brent and WTI had reached two-month highs on Aug.
 10.